Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

 In this paper, we investigate the origin of the hidden energy scale and its relationship to the $f$-ratio.
-We give both experimental and theoretical evidence that the heat capacity $C(T)$ in GF materials exhibits two distinguishable peaks, with the lower-temperature peak located at temperatures of order $T^*$.
-When cooled down below that temperature, the material has lost a significant portion of its entropy.
+We demonstrate that the hidden energy scale is a property of the clean GF material and reveal its microscopic mechanism.
+We also argue that the $f$-ratio can be generalised to include the possibility that when a material undergoes a crossover at a low-temperature scale $T_c$, accompanied by thermodynamic deactivation of magnetic degrees of freedom, it does not exhibit a magnetic or spin-glass phase transition.

-We propose that the hidden energy scale is determined by excitations similar to spin exchanges in chains of spins, whose energy is well separated from the energy of other excitations, similar to spin flips, which give rise to the higher-temperature peak in $C(T)$.
-We make predictions for the entropy of these excitations, which enables the verification of the proposed scenario of the hidden energy scale in experiments.
+To illustrate the nature of the hidden energy scale, we give both experimental and theoretical evidence that the heat capacity $C(T)$ in GF materials exhibits two distinguishable peaks, with the lower-temperature peak located at temperatures of order $T^*$.

-The freezing of the magnetic degrees of freedom at temperatures below $T^*$ leads to a constraint on the $f$-ratio.
-In the presence of quenched disorder, this freezing may lead to a spin-glass transition.
+This lower-temperature peak comes from excitations similar to spin exchanges in chains of spins, whose energy is well separated from the energy of other excitations, similar to spin flips, which give rise to the higher-temperature peak in $C(T)$.
+We demonstrate that in the presence of quenched disorder, the material is sensitive to quenched disorder at temperatures $T\lesssim T^*$, which is consistent with the experimentally observed SG freezing of 3D GF materials at such temperatures.
+We also predict the entropy of the excitations giving rise to the lower-temperature peak, which allows for further verification of the proposed mechanism of the hidden energy scale.

-{\it Evidence for two distinct temperature scales in frustrated magnets.} Key to the proposed scenario of the hidden energy scale is our observation, discussed in this paper, that GF magnets universally exhibit two distinct temperature scales in the dependence of $C(T)$ on temperature.
+{\it Evidence for two distinct temperature scales in frustrated magnets.} Key to the proposed scenario of the hidden energy scale is our observation, discussed in this paper, that GF magnets that lack long-range magnetic order at low temperatures universally exhibit two distinct temperature scales in the dependence of $C(T)$ on temperature.